ceramicnetwork/docs/docs/authentication/3id-did/method.md

 ## **Considerations**

-**Mutable DID document**: The 3ID DID Method is fully implemented on top of Ceramic.
-The primary benefit of the 3ID DID method is that it has a **mutable DID document**.
-The DID Document for 3ID DIDs is stored in a [TileDocument StreamType](../../streamtypes/tile-document/overview.md).
-This is enables 3ID DIDs to handle multiple keys, secure key rotations, and the addition and removal or arbitrary data.
+**Secure key rotations**: Because the [DID Document](../../learn/glossary.md#did-document) for the 3ID DID Method is implemented using a [TileDocument StreamType](../../streamtypes/tile-document/overview.md) on Ceramic, it is fully mutable and can support the secure addition and removal (rotation) of keys and other arbitrary data.
+This enables 3ID DIDs to handle multiple keys simultaneously and to remove keys when needed.

 **Aggregated identities**: 3ID DIDs can serve as a cross-chain identifier which can be controlled by all of a user's blockchain and Web3 accounts from any L1 or L2 protocol.
 This provides a way to unify a user's identity across all other platforms.